• Default font size

 Q:

-If a hotel room is provided to some persons such as Key Opinion Leader ("KOL") as complimentary accommodation in return for services, does the hotel proprietor need to pay the HAT?
+If a hotel room is provided to some persons such as a Key Opinion Leader ("KOL") as complimentary accommodation in return for services, does the hotel proprietor need to pay the HAT?

 A: